Gusabary/SAIL/Notes/optiver-sprint.md

   And the fourth is linking.
 Its task is to plug in the actual address of some functions (**relocation**), **symbol resolution** and combine some extra code to our program that is required when the program starts and ends such as the code for passing the command line arguments and environment variables.

 ### Smart Pointer

++ **RAII**

+  Resource Acquisition Is Initialization.

+  It's a programming technique which binds the life cycle of a resource to the life cycle of an object.
+That means the constructor will allocate the resource and the destructor will release the resource.
+This can avoid memory leakage.

+  Shared pointer and std string are both examples of RAII.

 + **smart pointer** (circular reference)